OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_direct.rst

 any of its subsystems does not participate in this calculation (though they may be used in other ways such as in subystem Newton solves.)

-Here, we calculate the total derivatives across the Sellar system.
+Here we calculate the total derivatives of the Sellar system objective with respect to the design variable 'z'.

 .. embed-test::
     openmdao.solvers.tests.test_ln_direct.TestDirectSolverFeature.test_specify_solver